junhwankimmd/google_scholar_email_summary/README.md

 # Google Scholar Mailing Literature Summary

+Your alert emails from Google Scholar are summarized into a markdown file that has information of study titles, lists of authors, links, PMIDs, and abstracts.

 ## Prerequisites

 Before you can use this script, ensure that the following are set up on your system: